Medical Policy: 01.01.28

 Clinicians wishing to do leadless cardiac pacemaker implantation for bradyarrhythmias in people who cannot have conventional cardiac pacemaker implantation should:

 - Inform the clinical governance leads in their NHS trusts.

 - Ensure that patients and their carers understand the uncertainty about the procedure's safety and efficacy compared with conventional pacemaker implantation, and provide them with clear written information.
 In addition, the use of NICE's information for the public is recommended.

 Leadless/Wireless Cardiac pacemakers including, but not limited to the Nanostim, Micra devices, and WICS®, EBR Systems are considered investigational.

 The short performance of leadless cardiac pacemakers is available, the intermediate and long-term performance of these devices requires significantly more published data.
-The unknown long term outcomes, coupled with the adverse event concerns during clinical trials indicate there is insufficient evidence on long term effectiveness and overall net health outcomes.
-Studies have mostly been limited to clinical trials with less than 2 years follow-up and they often failed to reflect real population outcomes.
+The unknown long-term outcomes, coupled with the adverse event concerns during clinical trials indicate there is insufficient evidence on long term effectiveness and overall net health outcomes.
+Studies have mostly been limited to clinical trials with currently only mid-term follow-up and they often failed to reflect real population outcomes.
 Additional studies are necessary to evaluate the safety, efficacy and stability of leadless pacemakers.
+The potential for and incidence of long-term deleterious effects of pacing only the right ventricle (RV) will also need to be assessed.
 Removal of the device, re-implantation, battery life questions, true comparison to transvenous systems and other noted complications are currently uncertain.